Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-If you find that your root beer is giving off a lot of excess foam, you can use the back (straight side) of a butter knife and scrape off the excess foam from the top of the glass into the sink.
-You may have to do this a couple of times.
-This will ensure that your root beer float is nice, creamy, and not full of carbonated soda foam.
+If you find that your root beer is giving off a lot of excess foam, you can use the straight side of a butter knife and scrape off the excess foam from the top of the glass into the sink.

 root beer poured into the ice cream